 - When do the players get called?

 Please do not panic if you see teams practicing and your child has not been called.
 Not all teams begin practice at the same time.
 The very young teams do not always begin practice on the same date as other teams.
 Also some coaches may be out of town.
 If your child has not been called check on the local AYSO website or contact the local administrator.
+Please visit the "Regional Board" page and contact the coordinator for the age of your child.

 - How often are practices and games?